Continue reading from previous page …

-The return-on-investment for vast majority of investors is substantially worse than the stock market as a whole.
+The return-on-investment for the vast majority of investors is substantially worse than the stock market as a whole.

 Two chapters ago we looked at how the behavior of market timing, or trying to pick specific stocks or funds, accounts for about half of this gap.
 The rest we give away as costs.7-1

-Last chapter we introduced the idea that the best and least expensive way to buy the whole stock market is with index funds.
+In the last chapter, we introduced the idea that the best and least expensive way to buy the whole stock market is with index funds.
 This is because actively managed funds are very unlikely to beat the total market index funds in the long run because of their costs.

 Only a small percentage of active funds outperform the total stock market index funds, and you can’t choose them in advance.
 Moreover, that probability gets lower every year.7-2